crane-cloud/database-api/README.md

 Run `make start` to start the application and required services.

 Run `make connect-to-container` to connect to the FastAPI application container.

+Run `make test` to run tests in the application